 Cheap Vs. Expensive Web Hosting Explained for Newbies

 In the past, we tried to compete on price, but after experiencing the disaster of using low-cost hosting, we now take no chances and use premium hosting.
-Having used premium hosting for several years now the difference is huge.
+Having used premium hosting for several years now, the difference is huge.
 Unfortunately, people new to websites don’t usually accept the higher price and go for the low-end option, which is their choice, but we always try to recommend good premium hosting.

 • Recommended: WPengine.com – We have used them for 3 years now without major issues.
-Premium pricing, but has been worth it for us.
+Premium pricing, but it has been worth it for us.

-Here is a breakdown of the difference in simple terms avoiding the more technical aspects.
+Here is a breakdown of the difference in simple terms, avoiding the more technical aspects.

 Low-cost hosting issues – All of which we have experienced